Linksy77/CS546-Final_Project/README.md

 ```

 ## Seeding data
-For conviences we've put all of our seed scripts into one easy seed command.
-However, if you'd rather run each seed one by one those commands will be given below in order as well.
+For convenience we've put all of our seed scripts into one easy seed command.
+However, if you'd rather run each seed one by one, those commands will be given, in order, as well.
 ### Seed all at once command:
 > [!WARNING]
 > One of the seed scripts (import-311-complaints) is pulling and seeding over 750,000 noise complaints (that's just the complaints from 2025) so this script will take ~15 minutes to complete seeding to avoid any kind of rate limiting.
 It may be worth letting this seed in the background while you complete another task!